 Everyone likes getting loot; when that loot has a fair chance of being epic (purple) or above, things get even more interesting and, frankly, possibly addictive.
 Fortnite Save the World throws loot at you at a near-unparalleled rate.

-Luckily, Fortnite Save the World has introduced multiple quality-of-life systems that alleviate the burden of filling your collection book; duplicate/low-level heroes, survivors, defenders, and schematics can be set to recycle automatically, and the resulting XP and rewards deposited into your account.
+Luckily, Fortnite Save the World has introduced multiple quality-of-life systems that alleviate the burden of filling your collection book; duplicate or low-level heroes, survivors, defenders, and schematics can be set to recycle automatically, and the resulting XP and rewards are deposited into your account.

-Players can purchase Fortnite Save the World on all supported platforms for a relatively modest £12.99 for the amount of content it contains alone would be a fantastic deal; however, when you factor in each starter pack contains a unique hero/skin playable across the Fortnite Metaverse, as well as themed quests worth 1000 vBucks It’s almost too good to be true.
+Players can purchase Fortnite Save the World on all supported platforms for a relatively modest £12.99.
+For the amount of content it contains alone, it would be a fantastic deal; however, when you factor in that each starter pack contains a unique hero/skin playable across the Fortnite Metaverse, as well as themed quests worth 1000 vBucks, it’s almost too good to be true.

 Fortnite Save the World makes grouping a pain-free experience by allowing players to hop into entirely random matches that help them progress any currently open quests or matches that meet custom criteria.